CodethinkLabs/provisioning-omnibus-VMs/README.md

 Documentation
 =============
-This repository provides a bash script (provision-gcc-VM.sh) which calls two playbooks to configure a CentOS 6.x VM with the packages and configuration required to build codethink-toolchain (https://github.com/CodethinkLabs/omnibus-codethink-toolchain).
+This repository provides a bash script (provision-VM.sh) which calls two playbooks to configure a CentOS 6.x VM with the packages and configuration required to build codethink-toolchain (https://github.com/CodethinkLabs/omnibus-codethink-toolchain).